EXAMPLES OF POTENTIAL ELIGIBLE APPLICANTS. ALL WILL BE REVIEWED ON A CASE BY CASE BASIS TO DETERMINE ELIGIBILITY

 Will my seniority time from another agency count towards anything besides compensation?

-- Yes, your seniority will help you accrue more vacation time depending on how many years of continuous service you have; however, previous employer seniority will not benefit you in any way as you start your career at the FCSO, i.e., the ability to bid out of corrections to one of our other divisions.
+- Yes, your seniority will help you accrue more vacation time depending on how many years of continuous service you have; however, previous employer seniority will not benefit you in any way as you start your career at the FCSO, i.e., the ability to bid out of corrections to one of our other divisions or ability to move the the next step in the pay scale.

 Will I start in the jail?